 - In Albania, children play varra.
 The grid is a simple 3X3 square, yielding 9 squares.
 The bottom row is numbered 1-3 from left to right.
 The middle row is numbered 4-6 from right to left.
 The top row is numbered 7-9 from left to right.
 The players decide on two squares that can be designated as rest squares.
 In those squares players can put both feet down.
 The object is to hop from 1-9 without stepping on a line or putting both feet down (except in a rest square).
 Once children have mastered that level, they can try it while holding their hands behind their back.

 - In the Netherlands, children play a version based on the days of the week.
-They start in a square called home, then single jump into squares named Monday, Tuesday and Wednesday.
+This uses the traditional hopscotch grid but adds a twist.
+Players start in a square called home, then single jump into squares named Monday, Tuesday and Wednesday.
 Next comes a double square -- Thursday and Friday -- that allows a chance to rest.
 Then one more single jump for Saturday before they reach Sunday, where they are allowed to put both feet down and turn around to do the same thing in reverse.
 Part of the game is saying the days of the week correctly as you jump.